Turkish lira weakens further after Erdogan vows more rate cuts

-ISTANBUL, June 7 (Reuters) - Turkey's lira dipped 0.4% against the dollar on Tuesday as concerns over rampant inflation were stoked by President Tayyip Erdogan's pledge to continue cutting interest rates.
+NEW YORK, June 7 (Reuters) - Turkey's lira slipped 1.1% against the dollar on Tuesday to set a record closing low as concerns over rampant inflation were stoked by President Tayyip Erdogan's pledge to continue cutting interest rates.

-The lira TRYTOM=D3 slid as far as 16.669 to the dollar from a close of 16.58 on Monday.
-It has weakened 21% this year, on top of a 44% slide in 2021, when it was hit by a series of unorthodox interest rate cuts made despite the high inflation.
+The lira TRYTOM=D3 closed at 16.765 to the dollar from a close of 16.58 on Monday.
+It has weakened over 21% this year, on top of a 44% slide in 2021, when it was hit by a series of unorthodox interest rate cuts made despite high inflation.

+Early overnight trades saw the lira weaken further to 16.845 for the Wednesday session.

+The cost to ensure exposure to Turkey's sovereign debt rose, while its dollar-denominated bond prices fell.

 Speaking after a cabinet meeting, Erdogan said Turkey will not raise interest rates but rather continue cutting them in the face of high living costs.